adamliter/adamliter.org/index.md

 ---
 title: adamliter
 layout: default
-date: 2022-11-16
+date: 2024-01-05
 nav_node: home
 ---

 # about

-I'm a Senior Machine Learning Scientist at [Glassdoor][gd].
+I'm a Staff Machine Learning Scientist at [Glassdoor][gd].
 Before that, I did my PhD in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], where I was advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert] (my dissertation can be found [here][diss]).
 I was